clmisback/hugo-starter/content/en/home/about.md

 ### Introduction

-I'm a transfer student originally attending **RIT** but finishing out my postsecondary education at **Allegheny College**.
-I was born in Florida but raised near Pittsbugh where I graduated from Pine-Richland High School in 2017.
+I was a transfer student originally attending **RIT** but finished out my postsecondary education at **Allegheny College**.
+I was born in Florida but raised near Pittsburgh where I graduated from Pine-Richland High School in 2017.

 I aspire to be a **Software Engineer** focusing on the cloud and to help bring this technology to those less fortunate.